netascode/terraform-aci-nac-aci/docs/ansible/overview.md

 The ```ansible-aac``` project provides an Ansible collection for managing and automating your Cisco ACI environment following Infrastructure as Code (IaC) principles.
 It consists of a set of plugins and roles to support ACI provisioning in a declarative fashion.

-*Note: This collection is not compatible with versions of Ansible before v2.10.0.*
+*Note: This collection is not tested with versions of Ansible before v5.0.*

 ## Collection layout

-    common/                 # Common files used for integration testing docker/                 # Dockerfile to build image with all requirements docs/                   # Documentation
+    common/                 # Common files used for integration testing docs/                   # Documentation
     meta/                   # Ansible collection meta files
     playbooks/              # Playbooks to create test reports for integration tests